Apocrathia/home-assistant-config/packages/README.md

 --- | --- | ---
-platform | Everything to set up and configure a specific platform. | platform_nest routine | A collection of configurations to perform tasks which happen on a daily basis | routine_morning function | Specific functions that can be bundled together | function_alarmclock management | Things that work specifically with  the management of Home Assistant | management_backup toy | Things that have no real use, but are just for fun. | toy_annoyaimee
+platform | Everything to set up and configure a specific platform. | platform_nest routine | A collection of configurations to perform tasks which happen on a daily basis | routine_morning function | Specific functions that can be bundled together | function_presence system | Things that work specifically with  the management of Home Assistant | system_backup toy | Things that have no real use, but are just for fun. | toy_annoyaimee

 As I move through this, I am sure I will come up with more prefixes.